 What about detections?

-Unfortunately, many researchers have found current endpoint detection and response (EDRs) and anti-virus (AVs) technologies are somewhat limited in their ability to detect Follina exploits, however they do follow a pattern that can be identified by threat hunters.
-Expect detection capabilities to improve moving forward, however obfuscation and encoding within commands can be expected to change and improve from the attacker’s perspective as well.
+Unfortunately, many researchers have found current endpoint detection and response (EDR) and antivirus (AV) technologies are somewhat limited in their ability to detect Follina exploits.
+However, they do follow a pattern that can be identified by threat hunters.
+Expect detection capabilities to improve moving forward, but obfuscation and encoding within commands can be expected to change and improve from the attacker’s perspective as well.
 Active threat hunting can help mitigate that.

 Do you have an EDR with process auditing?

 Look for systems in your environment spawning msdt.exe as a child process of winword.exe, excel.exe, outlook.exe, or powerpnt.exe.

 A similar parent-child process hunt can be performed looking for conhost.exe sessions or other processes with the parent process sdiagnhost.exe.

 Similarly, keep an eye out for any network connection events spawned by the sdiagnhost.exe process not reaching out to an official Microsoft resource.